Years published: 1990, 1999, 2003, 2018, 2023

-NORD gratefully acknowledges Jon Stone MB, ChB, PhD, Consultant Neurologist, Co-director Functional Disorders Research Group, University of Edinburgh, UK; Tim Nicholson, Honorary Consultant Neuropsychiatrist, South London & Maudsley NHS Foundation Trust and Kings College Hospital NHS Foundation Trust, London, Clinical Senior Lecturer in the Section of Cognitive Neuropsychiatry, Institute of Psychiatry Psychology & Neuroscience, King’s College London; and Bridget Mildon, President/CEO FND Hope, Inc., for the preparation of this report.
+NORD gratefully acknowledges Jon Stone MB, ChB, PhD, Consultant Neurologist, Professor of Neurology, University of Edinburgh, UK; Tim Nicholson, Honorary Consultant Neuropsychiatrist, South London & Maudsley NHS Foundation Trust and Kings College Hospital NHS Foundation Trust, London, Reader in Neuropsychiatry, Neuropsychiatry Research and Education Group, Institute of Psychiatry Psychology & Neuroscience, King’s College London; and Bridget Mildon, President/CEO FND Hope, Inc., for the preparation of this report.

 Functional neurological disorder (FND) is a medical condition in which there is a problem with the functioning of the nervous system and how the brain and body sends and/or receives signals, rather than a structural disease process such as multiple sclerosis or stroke.
 FND can encompass a wide variety of neurological symptoms, such as limb weakness or seizures.

-Older ideas that FND is “all psychological” and that the diagnosis is made only when someone has normal tests have changed since the mid-2000s.
+Older ideas that FND is “all psychological” and therefore always associated with stress or past trauma, and that the diagnosis is made only when someone has normal tests, have changed since the mid-2000s.
 The new understanding, including modern neuroscientific studies, has shown that FND is not a diagnosis of exclusion.
 It has specific clinical features of its own and is a disorder of the nervous system functioning in which many perspectives are necessary.
 These vary a lot from person to person.
-In some people, psychological factors are important, in others they are not.
+In some people, psychological factors are important; in others, they are not.

 FND patients can experience a wide range and combination of symptoms that are physical, sensory and/or cognitive.
 The most common include:

 • Functional limb weakness/paralysis